MicrosoftDocs/powerapps-docs/powerapps-docs/get-started-test-drive.md

     ![The New option on the File menu](./media/get-started-test-drive/file-new.png)
 2. On the **App templates** tile, click or tap **Phone layout**.

+   > [!NOTE]
-   **Note:** You can also create an app from a template for a tablet layout, but this tutorial focuses on the phone option.
+> You can also create an app from a template for a tablet layout, but this tutorial focuses on the phone option.

    ![The option to create an app for a tablet or a phone](./media/get-started-test-drive/phone-app.png)